gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 > The first highlighted section is your LUIS Model Id, which uniquely identifies the LUIS application you just created.
 The second highlighted section (obfuscated from prying eyes), is my Starter_Key.
 Without this key, you'll receive a 401-Unauthorized response when calling the REST API.

 Now we have to tell the *LuisDialog* which methods to call when it predicts specific **intents**.
-This done by decorating methods with the *LuisIntentAttribute*  Go ahead and add the following 2 methods to *RootDialog*:
+This done by decorating methods with the *LuisIntentAttribute*.
+Go ahead and add the following 2 methods to *RootDialog*:

 ```csharp